couchbaselabs/docs-ng/content/couchbase-manual-2.0/views-and-indexes.markdown

-   You can always configure the updating of the view through the use of the `stale` parameter (see [Index Updates and the stale Parameter](couchbase-manual-ready.html#couchbase-views-writing-stale) ).
-You can also configure different automated view update times for individual design documents, for more information see [Automated Index Updates](couchbase-manual-ready.html#couchbase-views-operation-autoupdate).
+   You can always configure the updating of the view through the use of the `stale` parameter (see [Index Updates and the stale Parameter](#couchbase-views-writing-stale) ).
+You can also configure different automated view update times for individual design documents, for more information see [Automated Index Updates](#couchbase-views-operation-autoupdate).

  * **Modifying Existing Views**